karvulf/flutter-reorderable-grid-view/README.md

 Currently, I didn't implement all types of GridView.

-Also there is an animation when removing or adding items but currently you can decide your preferred animation.
+Also there is an animation when removing or adding items but currently you cannot decide your preferred animation.

-And the code could be more readable and less complex, so in the future I might refacotring the code a bit more.
+And the code could be more readable and less complex, so in the future I might refactor the code a bit more.

 If you have feature **requests** or found some **issues**, feel free and open your issues in the GitHub project.